microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraGroup.md

 This example demonstrates how to update a group main enabled.

-This command updates the mail enabled of a specfied group in Microsoft Entra ID.
+This command updates the mail enabled of a specified group in Microsoft Entra ID.

 ## PARAMETERS

 ### -Description
-Specfies a description.
+Specifies a description.

 ```yaml
 Type: String